ucl-bug/jwave/README.md

 [![Support](https://dcbadge.vercel.app/api/server/VtUb4fFznt?style=flat)](https://discord.gg/VtUb4fFznt)

-If you find some problems in the code or want to propose some new features, feel free to open an issue.
-If you generally would like to have some guidance, discuss something, or just say hi, feel free to write a message in the [Discord channel](https://discord.gg/VtUb4fFznt).
+If you encounter any problems with the code or wish to propose new features, please feel free to open an issue.
+If you need general guidance, wish to discuss something, or just want to say hi, don't hesitate to leave a message in our [Discord channel](https://discord.gg/VtUb4fFznt).

 <br/>